 Within four of our major locations, and as a result of local regulatory requirements, we operate our own waste water treatment plants.
 In the fifth, Scotland, we partially treat our effluent to ensure we meet the outflow parameters before discharging directly into the public sewerage system, where our waste is combined with domestic effluent and treated by Scottish Water.

-While the individual business units measure the relevant environmental impacts aligned to the specific country or regional legislation, we also collectively monitor our group-level performance via three main measures:
+While the individual business units measure the relevant environmental impacts aligned to the specific country or regional legislation, we also collectively monitor our Group-level performance via four main measures:

 All four are important to us but our major focus has been on emissions from the burning of fuels and, as such, it is a main area of commitment.
 We monitor and maintain our equipment and processes to reduce the impact of fuel consumption and electricity-related CO2 emissions.
 Major capital projects such as those undertaken in the US and China have incorporated the best available technologies at the design stage to minimise our emissions and energy usage per kilometre of product.